Frequently Asked Questions

 You Ask - I Answer

-Each therapy session costs £70 for 50 minutes.
-Fees can be paid by credit or debit card or bank transfer and must be paid 24 hours in advance of sessions in order to confirm your booking.
+Each therapy session is 50 minutes.
+Fees can be paid by credit or debit card (via Stripe) or bank transfer and must be paid 48 hours in advance of sessions in order to confirm your booking.

-A concessionary rate of £60 for a therapy session is offered to full-time students and those in training.
+A concessionary rate for a therapy session is offered to full-time students and those in training.
+Please contact me for further information about fees.

-Each supervision session costs £70 for 50 minutes.
-A concessionary rate of £60 is offered to those in training.
+Each supervision session is 50 minutes.
+A concessionary rate of £70 is offered to those in training.

-I have a limited number of low-cost therapy slots for people experiencing financial hardship.
+I have a limited number of low-cost therapy slots for people experiencing financial hardship for which there is usually a waitlist.
 Please contact me to discuss this further.

 Is online therapy for me?